Best places to pre-order Xbox Series X and S – deals and who has stock

 Elsewhere, the likes of Very had them which offers its own instalment plan for all its products.

-We will continue to keep this page updated with the latest retailers and their stock levels.
+We will continue to keep this page updated with the latest retailers and their stock levels- although the chances of more pre-orders becoming available are looking less and less likely by the day.

 - AO.com – Sold out